-David C., a 2017 Christianson Grantee, spent one year in Greece building social enterprises to help refugees in Athens.
+David C., a 2017 Christianson Fellow, spent one year in Greece building social enterprises to help refugees in Athens.
 He reflects on the challenges of his project and the cross-cultural understanding that transpired.

 M is a male refugee from Pakistan.
 M didn’t want to be a cook.
 He didn’t want to be a waiter.
 Not a bellboy, nor receptionist, nor maintenance worker.
 M’s dream was to cut women’s hair.